All Episodes

 Sir, I've got a question for you concerning the state of California.

-And I'm curious what your predictions might be for what we're gonna see here in the state of California in the next month or two, and how this relates to what potentially could happen at the federal level when Obama's policy happened.
+And I'm curious what your predictions might be for what we're going to see here in the state of California in the next month or two and how this relates to what potentially could happen at the federal level when Obama's policies happen.

 No, well, no, no, no, sir.